The Logarithmic Quot space: foundations and tropicalisation: Introduction

 \subsection{Representability and tropicalisation.}

-The logarithmic Quot space is not an algebraic stack with logarithmic structure.
-There is, however, a strict map with algebraic fibres.
-The space $\supplog$ is combinatorial nature and closely related to the theory of Artin fans.
+The logarithmic Quot space is not quite an algebraic stack with logarithmic structure, although it does enjoy more subtle representability properties.
+In particular, there is a strict map of logarithmic spaces with algebraic fibres.
+The space $\supplog$ is combinatorial in nature and closely related to the theory of Artin fans.
 We now explain $\supplog$ further.

 The logarithmic scheme $X$ is equipped with a map Here the \textit{Artin fan} $\AX$ of $X$ is a zero dimensional algebraic stack equipped with logarithmic structure \cite{AWbirational}, see Section~\ref{sec:logbackground}.
 The category of Artin fans is equivalent to the category of cone stacks \cite{ModStckTropCurve}.
 In Section~\ref{Bigsec:TropSupp} we build a moduli space on the category of cone complexes $\supptrop(\mathpzc{X})$ parametrising all possible tropical supports, called the space of tropical supports.